 World-class crappie fishing 15 miles from Plano: Lake Lavon is Collin County's flagship fishing reservoir — 21,400 acres with crappie fishing that draws serious anglers from across DFW every winter and spring.
 Shore fishing is free at 16 public access points around the lake, and the spring white bass run near lake inflows is one of the most exciting family fishing events in North Texas.
 Solid catfish and largemouth bass round out the options year-round.

-Good to know: 21,400 acres · crappie, white bass, catfish, largemouth bass · free shore fishing · 16 public access points · boat ramps available · picnic areas.
+Good to know: crappie, white bass, catfish, largemouth bass, boat ramps, picnic areas.

 Parent tip: Spring crappie fishing near submerged timber and brush piles is what Lavon is famous for — small jigs tipped with a live minnow or soft plastic work well.
 The north shore access points are closest to Plano.
 Adults need a Texas fishing license; kids under 17 fish free.